rii-mango/JPEGLosslessDecoderJS/README.md

 This will output lossless.js and lossless-min.js to build/.

 ###Acknowledgments
 This decoder was originally written by Helmut Dersch for Java.
-I added support for selection values 2 to 7 and ported to JavaScript.
+I added support for selection values 2 through 7, contributed bug fixes and ported to JavaScript.